 Q: How does the reserve system work?

-50% of every TENDER x Collab project is reserved for TENDER Pass Holders in an allowlist.
+100% of every TENDER x Collab project is reserved for TENDER Pass Holders in an allowlist, minus any mints reserved for artists.
 Spots from this allowlist will first be assigned to each Founding member of TENDER (28), each TENDER Bonus Pass holder (14), and 2 reserves for each TENDER Grail Pass holder that will be assigned to Tender for minting and airdropping to those holders (12 total).
 At the time of the TENDER Pass Mint, this totaled 54 pre-assigned reserve spots.
-The other spots from the 50% reserves are assigned randomly across the remaining TENDER Pass holders by a new random ordering for each release.
+The other spots are assigned randomly across the remaining TENDER Pass holders by a new random ordering for each release.
 Pass holders must then opt-in to claim their reserve or waitlist spot.
 This process will be repeated for each and every TENDER x Collab project to create new, randomly generated reserve lists.

 Q: Do I need to do anything to be eligible for a potential reserve?

 All eligible passes will be automatically entered into the random selection for reserve spots, after which each Pass holder must 'opt-in' on our website to claim a reserve or waitlist spot they were assigned.
 This opt-in process evolved from the desire to have a greater percentage of reserves used during the initial mint – this benefits our collaborating artists, the artwork's performance on secondary, and helps get mints into wanting Pass holder hands.
+Please opt-in if you expect to mint with your reserve spot, or waitlist spot that may turn into a reserve.
 See below for more information on opting-in.

 Q: Are the Special Passes or Founding Tender Passes accounted for in the random reserve assignment?